Manuel Amechazurra: Early years

+Return to Barcelona

-He played at FC Barcelona until 1915, almost a whole decade with the brief exception of his travels, which made him known among his colleagues with the nickname of the Adventurer.
+He played at FC Barcelona until 1915, almost a whole decade with the brief exception of his travels around the world (Philippines, Japan etc.) which made him known among his colleagues with the nickname of "El Aventurero" (the Adventurer).
 He formed a great defensive partnership with José Irízar.
-Together with Carles Comamala, Amechazurra was the fundamental head behind piece in Barcelona's first great team, which also had the likes of Paco Bru, Alfredo Massana, the Wallace brothers (Charles and Percy) and Pepe Rodríguez, but it was Amechazurra who was named the team's captain.
+Together with Carles Comamala, Amechazurra was the fundamental head behind piece in Barcelona's first great team, which also had the likes of Paco Bru, Alfredo Massana, the Wallace brothers (Charles and Percy), Pepe Rodríguez and Barcelona's second all-time leading goal-scorer and countryman Paulino Alcántara, but it was Amechazurra who was named the team's captain.
 No one disputed this decision in a time when the captain had the duty of dictating the tactics to be followed (since the coach as we know him today did not exist back then) and who had to make up the line-ups and game plans.
-Amechazurra captained this team to five Catalan championships including three back-to-back titles between 1909 and 1911, along with four Pyrenees Cups in a row between 1910 and 1913, and three Copa del Rey titles in 1910, 1912 and 1913.
+Amecha, at that moment referred to, as "El Capitan", led and captained the blaugrana to five Catalan championships including three back-to-back titles between 1909 and 1911, along with four Pyrenees Cups in a row between 1910 and 1913, and three Copa del Rey titles in 1910, 1912 and 1913.
 In the latter's final, Barça needed three games to beat Real Sociedad and Amechazurra captained in all of them, including the decisive game which Barça won 2–1.
-Amechazurra played a total of 137 games in the first team and scored 20 goals.
+Amechazurra played a total of 200 games in the first team and scored 22 goals.

-He is considered the club's first undercover professional at a time when football was amateur.
+He is considered to be the club's first undercover professional at a time when football was amateur.
 He earned 300 pesetas in disguise in exchange for teaching English to some executives, despite opposition from Joan Gamper.
+Thanks to his English speaking abilities and his connections in England, the first anglophone players and coaches arrived at Barça, William Charles Lambe, Jack Greenwell, Frank Allack and Alex Steel.
 A few months later, players like José Irízar or Alfredo Massana also started to get paid in disguise.

 International career

-Like many other FC Barcelona of his time, he played several matches for the Catalan national team in the early 1910s, being one of the eleven footballers who played in the team's first-ever game recognized by FIFA on 20 February 1912, which ended in a 0–7 loss to France.
+Like many other FC Barcelona players of his time, he played several matches for the Catalan national team in the early 1910s, being one of the eleven footballers who played in the team's first-ever game recognized by FIFA on 20 February 1912, which ended in a 0–7 loss to France.